 Taxable Fringe Benefits

-As an employer, you’ll determine the value of non-cash fringe benefits before Jan.
+As an employer, you’ll determine the valuation of non-cash fringe benefits before Jan.
 31 for the prior year.
 During the previous year, you’ll need to estimate the value to the best of your ability.
 Generally, you should have an idea of how much something is worth in order to withhold and deposit on time.
 If you underestimate the value of a benefit and deposit less than what you would’ve owed, there’s a chance you could face a penalty from the IRS.

 When you report, you’ll have the chance to choose between reporting: